A CULTURE OF SERVICE

 The goal of the Service Learning Program is to guide students as they cultivate a heightened sense of awareness of the self in relation to social inequities (both locally and around the world) through reflection and active service.

 Students at ASP have diverse passions and interests, and different groups of students bring unique causes to the community each year through clubs, Advisory projects, and independent actions.
 Past projects include building small machines to improve the lives of residents in local geriatric care facilities, raising money for the NAACP during Black History Month, and designing educational games for younger students to approach math and reading comprehension through empathy interviews and an iterative design process.

 JYOTI SCHOOL, INDIA

-For the last 14 years ASP students have been traveling to Rishikesh, India, and providing financial support for the Jyoti Special School.
+For the last 14 years, ASP students have traveled to Rishikesh, India, and provided significant financial support for the Jyoti Special School.
 The Jyoti School provides education for children and adults with mental and physical handicaps up to the age of 30 years old.

 To raise money for this project, the Middle School Student Council created the Middle School Walkathon, where students walk or run a 4 kilometer course through the Parc de Saint-Cloud.
 Students seek sponsorship from family and friends for each kilometer they complete.
 In previous years, the Walkathon has allowed ASP to fund the construction of dormitories and a multi-purpose room, as well as the purchase of computers, buses, and other specialized teaching tools.